jonbakerfish/TweetScraper/README.md

 	| hilarious **filter:links** | containing "hilarious" and linking to URLs. |
 	| news **source:twitterfeed** | containing "news" and entered via TwitterFeed |

-3. The tweets will be saved to disk in `./Data/tweet/` in default settings and `./Data/user/` is for user data.
-The file format is JSON.
-Change the `SAVE_TWEET_PATH` and `SAVE_USER_PATH` in `TweetScraper/settings.py` if you want another location.
+3. The tweets will be saved to disk in `MongoDB` in default settings.

-4. In you want to save the data to MongoDB, change the `ITEM_PIPELINES` in `TweetScraper/settings.py` from `TweetScraper.pipelines.SaveToFilePipeline` to `TweetScraper.pipelines.SaveToMongoPipeline`.

 ### Other parameters
 * `lang[DEFAULT='']` allow to choose the language of tweet scrapped.
 This is not part of the query parameters, it is a different part in the search API URL